Recharge Your Body Battery, Increase Your Energy and Vitality

 phosphorus).
 Why are these electrolytes?
 Because when they are dissolved in the body’s fluids they become electrically charged ions—either positive or negative.
 Electrolytes are distinguished from other charged ions by the notable difference between their concentrations inside the cells versus outside the cells.
 That difference creates a charge on the cell membranes, making each cell a battery.
 The cell battery sustains the functions of the cell.
 For example, cells use oxygen to “burn” food, which generates energy.
 This, in turn, charges the cell battery by actively maintaining the wide differences in the concentration of the electrolytes inside and outside the cell.
 In short, electrolytes are vital for optimal cell functions.

-The Health Equations Lyte Solutions are not the same as sea salt dissolved in water.
+The Health Equations electroLYTES solution and Lyte3 powder are not the same as sea salt dissolved in water.
 Although sea salt dissolved in water is an electrolyte, it does not charge your body battery.
 Water becomes an electrolyte if there are even small amounts of salts and minerals dissolved in it.
 Simply put, electrolytes conduct electricity, but water without any salts and minerals dissolved in it does not.
 However, sea salt dissolved in water does not charge your body battery because the ratios of potassium, magnesium, phosphates and sulfates to sodium and chloride are very low—well below a cell’s requirements for charging the cell batteries.
-Therefore sea salt cannot perform all the functions of the Health Equations Electrolyte Formulas.
-Moreover, too much sodium and chloride without the required ratios of the other four electrolytes could result in an electrolyte imbalance, and sooner or later, dehydration.
+Moreover, too much sodium and chloride without the required ratios of the other four electrolytes could result in an electrolyte imbalance, and sooner or later, dehydration and an exacerbation of symptoms.